I come from a family of educators.

 B2B and B2C are a set of letters that, if you take the time to understand them, can change your freelance career.

 They’re a pretty basic business concept used to describe who a business is selling their products or services to.
-(You’ll sometimes see it written as B-to-B or B-to-C, but that’s always seemed wasteful to me.)
-All they do is differentiate between businesses that sell to other businesses (B2B) and businesses that sell to consumers (B2C).
+(You’ll sometimes see it written as B-to-B or B-to-C.) All they do is differentiate between businesses that sell to other businesses (B2B) and businesses that sell to consumers (B2C).
+I find it easier to think of it this way: The Business Brain vs. the Consumer Brain.

 Most freelancers are B2B freelancers and that’s who this post will focus on.
-The exceptions are people like personal trainers, personal chefs, makeup artists, artists who create custom work, etc. (and even they can overlap some if their direct clients are agencies, corporations, or other businesses) The difference is usually easy to figure out though — if you’re a freelancer who works with individuals making purchases for their own, personal use, you’re probably in the B2C world.
+The exceptions are people like personal trainers, personal chefs, makeup artists, artists who create custom work, etc. (and even they can overlap some if their direct clients are agencies, corporations, or other businesses) The difference is usually easy to figure out though — if you’re a freelancer who works with individuals making purchases for their own, personal use and buying with their Consumer Brain, you’re probably in the B2C world.
 Everybody else is B2B.

-That means writers, accountants, academics, engineers, lawyers…we’re all little micro businesses serving other businesses.
+That means writers, accountants, marketers, engineers, lawyers…we’re all little micro businesses out here serving other businesses and a bunch of Business Brains.
 Welcome to the world of B2B!
 That position has some serious implications for you as a freelancer and how your business can grow.

 If you’re a B2B freelancer, you’re going to be thinking of this B2B/B2C question at two different levels.
 The first is the relationship between you and your freelance clients (B2B) and the second is between them and their customers (either B2B or B2C.)